adobe/spectrum-css/components/tokens/README.md

 ## Overrides and additions

-Custom overrides and additions to core tokens can be added to `custom.css`.
+Overrides and additions to core tokens can be added to `custom.css`.

 Ensure that you correctly scope any added tokens: